 Tarun Wadhwa is an entrepreneur, academic, and acclaimed writer who is working at the intersection of technological advancement, innovation, global growth, security, and public policy.

 He writes for Forbes, and his work has appeared in CNN Business, The Economist, The Wall Street Journal, MarketWatch, Digital-Life-Design, Venture Beat, Huffington Post, and many other publications.
-He is currently a Visiting Instructor at Carnegie Mellon University’s College of Engineering, and was previously co-Founder and COO of AIC Chile, a private innovation lab that creates technologies aiming to alleviate poverty (acquired in 2016).
+He is currently a Visiting Fellow at Emory University’s Department of Political Science and a Visiting Instructor at Carnegie Mellon University’s College of Engineering in Silicon Valley.
+He was previously co-Founder and COO of AIC Chile, a private innovation lab that creates technologies aiming to alleviate poverty (acquired in 2016).
 He worked to commercialize the breakthrough Plasma Water Sanitation System (PWSS), a sanitation technology that is currently providing clean water to at-risk communities across Latin America.

 Tarun’s anticipated new book, Identified: The Digital Transformation of Who We Are, which explores the global rise of digital identification systems, will be out early next year.
 It analyzes the technologies that governments and companies use to see who we are — things such as national identification systems, biometrics, and online identity.
 He tracks these systems over time to see how they are changing governments, social norms, and the lives of people all around the world.